vippsas/vipps-partner-api/vipps-partner-api.md

 <!-- END_COMMENT -->

-The Vipps Partner API lets partners use their partner keys to retrieve information about their merchants and their sale units.
+The Vipps Partner API allows you, as a partner, to retrieve information about your merchants and sale units by using your partner keys.

 API version: 1.0.0.